 Justice reform remains a challenge in Georgia.
-The government has done a lot in the past 5 years to improve the legal process; however there’s still a long road ahead in terms of building up people’s trust in the legal system.
+In the past 5 years the government has done much to improve the legal process; however there is still a long road ahead in terms of building up people’s trust in the legal system.

 - The Legal Aid Service ensures legal assistance for the poor and disadvantaged

 - Today the Legal Aid Service has 11 offices and 4 consultation centres throughout Georgia

 - In 2010, the Legal Aid Service received more than 20,000 applications for legal advice and help

 The establishment of the Legal Aid Service under the Ministry of Corrections and Legal Assistance of Georgia is one important step towards that goal.